diversen/simple-php-translation/README.md

 I there is no translations then any string will get the "NT: " (Not Translated) prefix.

-You can test this by removing the `en` language file:
+You can test this by removing the `en` language file directory:

     rm -rf test_app/lang/en

-Extract strings as the english translation `en` using [test/extract.php](test/extract.php).
+Extract the english translation `en` using the script [test/extract.php](test/extract.php).

     php test/extract.php